KeithLabelle/virgil-purekit-go/README.md

 **Step 3.** Start migration.

-Use the `NewRecordUpdater("UPDATE_TOKEN")` SDK function to create an instance of class that will update your old records to new ones (you don't need to ask your users to create a new password).
-The `UpdateRecord()` function requires user's `oldRecord` from your DB:
+Use the `NewRecordUpdater("UPDATE_TOKEN")` SDK function to create an instance of the class that will update your old records to new ones (you don't need to ask your users to create a new password).
+The `UpdateRecord()` function requires the user's `oldRecord` from your DB:

 ```go
 package main